Most popular💥

 3. Cool completely before cutting.

-4. Cut into chunks.
+4. Cut into bite-sized chunks.

-8. Taste and adjust.
+8. Taste and adjust seasoning if necessary.

-9. Chill for at least 2 hours.
+9. Chill for at least 2 hours to let flavors meld.

 Make Ahead Note: Keeps up to 3 days refrigerated.
 Do not freeze.